tobiasbriones/blog/philosophy/experience/this-entry-represents-a-milestone-for-me-2022-12-18/index.md

 # This Article Represents a Milestone for Me (2022/12/18)

-From recent results, I will develop my experience, content design, and some news that represent one of my latest milestones on date 2022/12/18.
+From recent results, I will develop my experience, content design, and some news representing one of my latest milestones on 2022/12/18.

 I have to say that
 [this article](how-i-standardized-hypen-and-pipe-symbols-on-file-names) [I